Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

 Personally, I’d rather bet on an irrefutable fact than someone else’s opinion – speaking as a cold trader.

-Which Information Sources Are Best?
+Which Information Sources Are Best to Use?

 Fast information is the best information for cold traders.
 Some of the easiest profits are born out of change, if you have an information source that’s quicker than everyone else’s – you’re at an advantage.